tapis-project/documentation/source/technical/files.rst

 Another item to note is how posix style paths and S3 keys are related in Tapis.
 Tapis uses the concept of a posix style absolute path where the path always starts with a "/" character.
 These paths are mapped to S3 keys by removing the initial "/" character.
-Put another way, the final fully resolved key to an object is absolute path with the initial "/" stripped off.
+Put another way, the final fully resolved key to an object is the absolute path with the initial "/" stripped off.

 Tapis does not support S3 keys beginning with a "/".
 Such objects may be shown in a listing but it will not be